lex00/cloudformation_dataclasses/CHECKLIST.md

 **Status as of 2025-12-14**

-This checklist tracks implementation progress based on [planning.md](planning.md).
+This checklist tracks implementation progress.

 ---